choria-legacy/choria-emulator/README.md

   * Discovery time that, given optimal conditions, reliably discovers all your nodes
   * Number of agents you will be running
   * Number of sub collectives you will be running
-  * Max acceptible downtime you can experience when rebooting the middleware layer
+  * Max acceptable downtime you can experience when rebooting the middleware layer

 You have to supply the targets for these that fit your workloads and style.